Samsung

 This makes the TV feels like the command center of your smart home, with access to lights, plugs, smart devices and video feeds from your connected security cameras.

-Although there are two remotes, you can use either one to access all of the TV's menus, settings and features.
+Although there are two remotes, you can use either one to access the TV's menus, settings, and features.

 Samsung Q8C review: Verdict

-The Samsung Q8C is a phenomenally good television, but comes with a price to match the quality.
-It produces superb Ultra HD footage with excellent HDR capabilities, a fast and intuitive menu system, has all of the streaming apps you'll need, and the brilliant One Connect box keeps your A/V setup neat and tidy.
+The Samsung Q8C is a phenomenally good television, but it comes with a price that matches the quality.
+It produces superb Ultra HD footage with excellent HDR capabilities, a fast and intuitive menu system, and all of the streaming apps you'll need.
+The brilliant One Connect box keeps your A/V setup neat.

-If you are already invested into the SmartThings ecosystem, then this TV acts as the command center for all of your devices, while Ambient Mode helps it disappear into the decor when not in use.
+If you are already invested in the SmartThings ecosystem, this TV acts as the command center for all your devices, while Ambient Mode helps it disappear into the decor when not in use.

-We aren't huge fans of the curved screen, but this is personal preference and depends on where you position the TV, and what the viewing angles are like from your sofas.
+We aren't huge fans of the curved screen, but this is a personal preference and depends on where you position the TV and the viewing angles from your sofas.
 For you, the unusual reflections could be a complete non-issue.

 Pros: